zentrope/nashorn-app/readme.md

 Text (Python) and Atom (JavaScript) and other rich applications such as CAD software.

+What _this_ particular application emphasizes is using small scripts to orchestrate and integrate remote third-party web services.
+Even if hosted inside a monolithic Enterprise application, the scripts don't interact with the host-app except via its public web service.

 ### Functions

-In _this_ particular case, though, the functionality exposed to the scripts are just web GET and POST functions, and other minor functions to help with formatting and parsing.
+The functionality exposed to the scripts are web `GET` and `POST` functions as well as convenience functions for formatting, parsing and system-wide key/value configuration property lookup.

 The context is that these scripts encourage users of a host application with a web API (REST or GraphQL) to write integrations